zulhfreelancer/JalanBanjir/README.md

 That led me to do in depth search to find more information about alternative routes from KL - Kuantan.
 I found [this page](http://bencanaalam.jkr.gov.my/content.php?ida=&type=STAT&page=status) and [this page](http://mybanjir.com/).
 MyBanjir team was doing a great web app and they created *Flooded Roads* section in that website.
 They also created a scraper bot to fetch all data from JKR website.

 So, I grabbed the MyBanjir scraper bot node URLs and started doing my first bootstrap app (naked & skeleton HTMLs) just to test some functionalities & data manipulations.
-Finally, I grabbed jQuery Mobile as the UI framework (I'm using [Ratchet](http://goratchet.com/) at the early phase, but got stuck at some problems) and binded all the tested codes inside it.
+Finally, I grabbed jQuery Mobile as the UI framework (I was using [Ratchet](http://goratchet.com/) during the early phase, but got stuck at some problems) and binded all the tested codes inside it.

 That's how this app got created.